 Common SPF misconceptions

-SPF is a necessary measure , but it is not a silver bullet against spoofing.
-Make sure you are aware of the following misconceptions to use the framework correctly.
+SPF is a necessary measure but it is not a silver bullet against spoofing and phishing.
+Make sure you are aware of the following misconceptions so you can use the framework correctly.

 - Full domain protection from spoofing